 Elaine holds a BS and an MS in mechanical engineering from MIT.

-Entrepreneurship, Corporate Innovation, Consumer Electronics, Consumer Health and Wellness, Healthcare, Robotics, Industrial Automation
+Entrepreneurship, Corporate Innovation, Consumer Electronics, Consumer Health and Wellness, Higher Education, Non-profits, Healthcare, Robotics, Industrial Automation

 Karen is a Principal Interaction Architect who solves challenging interaction design issues for her clients that include Google, VMware, T-Mobile, SecurityScorecard, Imprivata, and many startups.
 Karen’s client work focuses on enterprise product design in the areas of Enterprise IT, cybersecurity and device management.